xingyun-w/Introduction-to-Digital-Humanities-and-Social-Analytics-Group6/Workflow documentation.md

 We considered using logistic regression to assess gender-based trends in narrative form use, with narrative form as the dependent variable, gender as the independent variable, and an interaction term between time and gender to examine changes over time.
 However, despite some observable trends, the results were not statistically significant in our context.
 Therefore, we proceeded with Chi-square tests, as they were more suitable for analyzing categorical relationships.

 ### Documentation and Sustainability:
-The project's data and code are accessible through our GitHub repository at https://github.com/xingyun-w/Introduction-to-Digital-Humanities-and-Social-Analytics-Group6.
+The project's data and code are accessible through our [GitHub repository](https://github.com/xingyun-w/Introduction-to-Digital-Humanities-and-Social-Analytics-Group6).
 This repository includes all necessary files, such as the metadata, Python scripts, README file.
 In the README file, We ensure clear documentation for environment setup and dependencies, providing transparency and easy reproducibility.
 Additionally, the repository contains an 'img' folder with all visualizations created during the project.

-The dataset used for this project is sourced from MiMoText/balance_novels for the Digital Humanities course.
+The dataset used for this project is sourced from [MiMoText/balance_novels](https://github.com/MiMoText/roman18/blob/master/metadata.tsv) for the Digital Humanities course.
 The code has been designed in a modular way, which makes it easy to modify or extend specific parts of the analysis without affecting other components.
 The dataset used in the project is publicly available and distributed under an open-source license, permitting other researchers to freely use, modify, and distribute the code and data, as long as proper credit is given to the original authors.
 Reuse Potential
 Linguistic Analysis: Researchers can use the dataset for linguistic tasks, such as analyzing language used by male versus female authors.